 Now, a new study is bringing these research topics together, as a team of psychologists sets out to examine the effects of naturally occurring and drug-induced mystical experiences on mental health.

 Roland Griffiths, Ph.D., a professor of psychiatry and behavioral sciences at the Johns Hopkins University School of Medicine in Baltimore, MD, led the team to look at the effects of spontaneous and chemically induced religious experiences among thousands of participants.

-Prof. Griffiths and colleagues published their findings in the journal PLOS One.
+Prof. Griffiths and colleagues published their findings in the journal

 The researchers asked 4,285 study participants to answer a survey in which they had to describe their “God encounter experiences and mystical experiences.”

 The surveys asked the participants about their experiences with the “God of [their] understanding,” a “Higher Power, Ultimate Reality, or an Aspect or Emissary of God (e.g., an angel).”
 The survey also inquired about how the participants felt after the experience and how it changed their lives, if at all.

 Approximately 69% of the participants were male, aged 38 years on average, and the vast majority of the respondents were white.
 The study looked at mystical experiences that occurred both naturally and as a result of taking psychedelics, using two different surveys.

 A total of 3,476 participants answered the psychedelics survey, and 809 answered the non-drug survey.